 …When a friend of the family comes to stay and gives me the nickname: Thunder Thighs.

 I am alone when the priest tells me that I can’t hold my boyfriend’s hand across the cafeteria table.

 …When Sister Henrietta measures our dress length with a ruler and stands at the top of the stairs to remove our cardigans (because they’re not part of the uniform.)

 …When I watch a male classmate put a mirror on his show and sidle up to girls in the cafeteria, while the other guys laugh.

 …When I hear that one of the teachers is sleeping with a student.

 …When there is no access to birth control or education or talk about birth control at my school or among my peers.

-…When I over hear my father and grandfather talk about a childhood friend’s abortion.
+…When I over hear my father and grandfather talk about a childhood friend’s recent abortion.

 …When I hear that my father joked about putting a birth control pill in my orange juice when I was a toddler.